-The Fargo Police Department uploads completed crime reports to CrimeReports.com on a daily basis during normal business hours.
+The Fargo Police Department uploads completed crime reports to CrimeReports.com daily during normal business hours.
 The data does not include general calls for service or police activity where no crime report was taken.
-In addition, some case types are withheld in order to comply with law and protect victim's rights, such as in most sexual assaults, crimes against children, domestic violence and calls that are medical in nature.
+Also, some case types are withheld to comply with the law and protect victim's rights, such as in most sexual assaults, crimes against children, domestic violence and calls that are medical.
 Some case data may change if the investigation is ongoing and more information about the crime is learned.

 Citizens can view the categories of crimes being reported and click on a specific incident to view information regarding the report.

 - CrimeReports.com provides a snapshot of crime in Fargo around an address or intersection.